Drone Laws in Italy

 • If you are coming from a non-EU country and this is the first time you will fly your drone in an EU country, you MUST register as an Operator.

-• Upon registration, you will receive a unique Operator Registration number which you MUST attach to your drone.
-If you have several drones, the same number must be attached to all of them.
+• Upon registration, you will receive a unique Operator Registration number, which you MUST attach to your drone.
+If you have several drones, the same number must be attached to them.

 • You are not allowed to fly in NO FLY ZONES, and you must keep a minimum of 8km distance from airports/heliports.

 • If you have already conducted operations in another EU country before going to Italy, you must not register again.
-You always register to the first non-EU country you have conducted flights.
+You always register to the first non-EU country where you have conducted flights.

 Remote Pilot Certificate (Non-EU Residents)